 Frequently Asked Questions: Breakthrough Therapies

-1) How many requests for breakthrough therapy (BT) designation have been received by the Food and Drug Administration (FDA) (Center for Drug Evaluation and Research (CDER) and Center for Biologics Evaluation and Research (CBER)) since the Food and Drug Administration Safety and Innovation Act (FDASIA) was signed into law on July 9, 2012?
+1) How many requests for breakthrough therapy (BT) designation has the FDA's Center for Drug Evaluation and Research (CDER) and Center for Biologics Evaluation and Research (CBER) received since the Food and Drug Administration Safety and Innovation Act was signed into law on July 9, 2012?

 - holding meetings with the sponsor and the review team throughout the development of the drug

 - providing timely advice to, and interactive communication with, the sponsor regarding the development of the drug to ensure that the development program to gather the nonclinical and clinical data necessary for approval is as efficient as practicable

 - taking steps to ensure that the design of the clinical trials is as efficient as practicable, when scientifically appropriate, such as by minimizing the number of patients exposed to a potentially less efficacious treatment

 - assigning a cross-disciplinary project lead for the FDA review team to facilitate an efficient review of the development program and to serve as a scientific liaison between the cross-discipline members of the review team (i.e., clinical, pharmacology-toxicology, chemistry, manufacturing and control, compliance) for coordinated internal interactions and communications with the sponsor through the review division’s Regulatory Health Project Manager

 - involving senior managers and experienced review staff, as appropriate, in a collaborative, cross-disciplinary review